dotnet/docs-aspire/docs/messaging/messaging-components.md

     :::image type="content" source="media/vscode-add-nuget-package.png" lightbox="media/vscode-add-nuget-package.png" alt-text="Visual Studio Code: Add NuGet package to AspireSample.ApiService project.":::

-1. Enter **Aspire.Azure.Messaging.ServiceBus** in the search box and select the package from the list:
+1. Enter **Aspire.Azure.Messaging.ServiceBus** in the search box and select the package from the list.
 1. Select the **(latest)** version to install the package.

 :::zone-end